-Larry J. Stybel, Ed.D.
-Co-founder Stybel, Peabody & Associates, Inc., Editor: Adam Szpaderski 60 State Street, Suite 700, Boston, MA 02109-1894, USA e-mail: ljstybel@gmail.com
+1 President, Stybel Peabody Associates, Inc., 60 State Street, Suite 700, Boston, MA 02109.
+E-mail: lstybel@stybelpeabody.com

-1. Introduction
+Founder CEOs raised more capital than professional managers and produced higher valuations.
+Value was defined as the difference between the company's valuation and the amount of capital raised.
+Their conclusion: founders generate more value.
+This article addresses CEO/Founders are "on boarded" when their reporting relationship changes from reporting to Founder Dominated Boards to reporting to Private Equity Dominated Boards The word "Board" is common to both entities.
+Very little else is common.
 Onboarding is a popular talent management tool to help manage risks associated with bringing new leaders into organizations.
-There are 334,000 references using the term in recent Google search: 76% of surveyed U.S. companies engage in a formal onboarding process for newly hired employees (Aberdeen Group, 2006).
+334,000 references using the term in recent Google search.
+76% of surveyed U.S. companies engage in a formal onboarding process for newly hired employees (Aberdeen Group, 2006).

-In reviewing Google Trending, the concept "onboarding" did not appear in newspaper headlines prior to June, 2005.
-Since then the concept has steadily grown in importance.
-In May, 2014 alone there were 100 articles on the subject.
-And it is a global concept.
-Singapore, the United States, and India are the three countries with the most articles on this subject.

 In the onboarding of Chief Executive Officers, however, there is little systematic research.
 This lack of research is not surprising.
-As a population, newly hired CEOs often pride themselves on their ability to "hit the ground running".
+As a population, newly hired CEOs often pride themselves on their ability to "hit the ground running."
 Few CEOs request onboarding services at the time of hire.
-If it is offered, it is most likely rejected (Sarros, 2007; Meyer, 2011).

-Journal information:

-Journal homepage:

-www.leadership.net.pl

-©2015 Published by Institute

-of Leadership in Management Inc.

-There is no published research on the subject, but most Private Equity (PE) Partners and Founder/CEOs report that things usually do go badly when Founder/CEOs accept private equity capital in return for control over the Board of Directors.
+If it is offered, it is most likely rejected.
+(Sarros, 2007; Meyer, 2011).
+There is no published research on the subject, but most Private Equity (PE) Partners and Founder/CEOs report that things usually do go badly when Founder/CEOs accept private equity capital in return for PE control over the Board of Directors.
 Assuming that the Founder/CEO was one of the positive factors involved in the investment decision in the first place, helping Founder/CEOs successfully manage the transition from Founder Dominated Board to Private Equity Dominated Board should be of value to institutional investors, customers, employees, and vendors.

-This paper seeks to contribute to a body of knowledge about this subject by conducting an examination of CEO/ Founder onboarding to PE dominated Boards of Directors.

-2. Method
+Method

 To develop a framework for what "typical" is, we interviewed 14 private equity partners who were attending Boston chapter meetings of the Association for Corporate Growth, a national organization that serves as a resource for professionals involved in corporate transactions.
-These partners agreed to answer a set of open-ended questions.
+These partners agreed to answer a set of openended questions.
 And all had at least five years of experience in the PE field.
-To determine how CEO/Founder onboarding takes place when things go well, we contrasted the general survey results with in-depth interviews with six pairs of CEO/ Founders and their leading Private Equity Partners.
-Success was defined as the CEO/Founder remaining on the job for three+ years after the change from Founder Dominated Board to Private Equity Dominated Board.
+To determine how CEO/Founder onboarding takes place when things go well, we contrasted the general survey results with in-depth interviews with six pairs of CEO/Founders and their leading Private Equity Partners.
+Success was defined as the CEO/Founder remaining on the job for three+ years after the change from Founder Dominated Board to Private Equity Dominated board.
 Each person was asked similar questions in an open-ended format.